-Ovarian cancer is the second most common gynecologic malignancy and the most common cause of gynecologic cancer death in the United States.
-There are approximately 22,000 new cases and 14,000 cancer-related deaths expected from ovarian cancer each year.
+Ovarian cancer is the second most common gynecologic malignancy .
+There are approximately 20,000 new cases and 12,800 cancer-related deaths expected from ovarian cancer each year in the US.

 In the United States, over 12,000 new cases of invasive cervical cancer and approximately 4,000 cervical cancer-related deaths occur each year.
 Cervical cancer is the third most common cancer diagnosis and cause of death among gynecologic cancers in the United States.